backdrop-contrib/google_cse/README.md

 ## Quick Setup

-After installing this module, activate Google CSE at admin/config/search/settings, optionally setting it as the default search module, and configure it by entering Google's unique ID for your CSE.
+After installing this module, activate Google CSE at admin/config/search/settings, and set it as the default search module, and configure it by entering Google's unique ID for your CSE.
 Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a